MGTheTrain/go-grpc-poc/README.md

 cd ..
 ```

-This will regenerate the `sample.pb.go` and `sample.pb.go` files, which contain:
+This will regenerate the `sample_grpc.pb.go` and `sample.pb.go` files, which contain:
 - Code for populating, serializing, and retrieving HelloRequest and HelloReply message types.
 - Generated client and server code.